 - Qualification is based on your income and family size, where you live, other coverage that is available to you, and if you are a U.S. citizen or legal resident in the U.S.

-- You can apply for federal financial help through your state or federal health insurance marketplace.
+- You can apply for financial help through your state or federal marketplace.

 - You can only get financial help when you buy coverage through the marketplaces.

 For some general income guidelines and to see if you qualify for federal financial help, visit buykp.org.
-Here you can also compare plans, calculate your rate, or apply online.
+You can also compare plans, calculate your rate, or apply online.

-Marketplaces are federally or state-run markets where you can shop, compare, and buy individual, family, or group health care coverage.
-They are sometimes called “exchanges.”
+Health benefit exchanges are federally or state-run exchanges where you can shop, compare, and buy individual, family, or group health care coverage.
+They are sometimes called “marketplaces.”

 - You can choose a plan based on price, benefits, quality, and other features that are important to you.

-- You can purchase Kaiser Permanente plans directly through us and they are available in the marketplaces.
-To qualify for financial assistance from the federal government you must purchase a plan through your marketplace.
+- You can purchase Kaiser Permanente plans directly through us, and they are also available through the health benefit exchanges.
+To qualify for financial assistance from the federal government, you must purchase a plan through your exchange.

-(Exception: Residents of the District of Columbia, purchasing health care coverage on their own must buy coverage from their marketplace.)
+(Exception: Residents of the District of Columbia who are purchasing health care coverage on their own must buy coverage through DC Health Link.)

 Levels of coverage

-Marketplaces offer health plans from different companies and several levels of coverage.
-You can choose from the plans according to your personal situation and needs.
+Health benefit exchanges offer health plans from different companies and several levels of coverage.
+You can choose a plan that meets your personal situation and needs.